Astoria, Queens: Health

 As of 2018, preterm births and births to teenage mothers are less common in Astoria than in other places citywide.
 In Astoria, there were 84 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 15.1 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Astoria has a relatively average population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 12%, which is equal to the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Astoria is 0.0078 mg/m3, higher than the citywide and boroughwide averages.
-Nineteen percent of Astoria residents are smokers, which is higher than the city average of 14% of residents being smokers.
+19% of Astoria residents are smokers, which is higher than the city average of 14% of residents being smokers.
 In Astoria, 19% of residents are obese, 11% are diabetic, and 29% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 22% of children are obese, compared to the citywide average of 20%.

-Eighty-nine percent of residents eat some fruits and vegetables every day, which is higher than the city's average of 87%.
+89% of residents eat some fruits and vegetables every day, which is higher than the city's average of 87%.
 In 2018, 79% of residents described their health as "good", "very good", or "excellent", about the same as the city's average of 78%.
 For every supermarket in Astoria, there are 10 bodegas.

 Astoria is served by the Mount Sinai Hospital of Queens.

-Post offices and ZIP Codes

-Astoria is covered by ZIP Codes 11102 between 37th Avenue and Grand Central Parkway, 11105 north of Grand Central Parkway, 11106 between 31st and 37th Avenues west of 37th Street, 11101 south of 37th Avenue, and 11103 east of 37th Street.
-The United States Post Office operates five locations nearby: